intel-retail/automated-vending/docs_src/phases/phase1.md

 ### 1. Stock the cooler with inventory

-In order to fill up the cooler with inventory, someone acting as a "stocker" must swipe their card and proceed to fill the Automated Checkout with products.
+In order to fill up the cooler with inventory, someone acting as a "stocker" must swipe their card and proceed to fill the Automated Vending with products.

 However, before we get started, it's important to keep a few things in mind.
 We will perform a very specific sequence of events: